 For more PCH Facebook scam prevention tips, please watch this video from Prize Patrol member Danielle Lam.

-If you feel you have been the victim of a Publishers Clearing House Scam, please contact us at our toll-free number 1-800-392-4190.
-Anyone who believes they have received a suspicious email using our name and logo may forward it to our fraud-reporting mailbox, firstname.lastname@example.org.
+If you feel you have been the victim of a Publishers Clearing House Scam, please report it immediately using our Scam Incident Report.

 And don’t be embarrassed to report anything suspicious – the scammers have even tried to fool our own employees!